acd37/writing-samples/03_creating_readme_lp.md

   - ☝️And what should we include in order to make it a good, high-quality README that we would want employers to see?

-  - 🙋A README should include a a project title, the technology used, screen shots, installation instructions, instructions on how to use it, tets, any credits you need to give, as well as contributors.
+  - 🙋A README should include a a project title, the technology used, screen shots, installation instructions, instructions on how to use it, tests, any credits you need to give, as well as contributors.

 - Show students how to pin a repository in GitHub.
 Navigate to `www.github.com/<yourUsername>` and click `Customize your pins`: